 Becoming a signing agent is a great way to make extra money or even become your own boss.
 Notary loan signing agents are responsible for helping people with the paperwork associated with various legal documents, including anything from mortgages to other loan documents.

 While the job may sound daunting, it is pretty simple once you get the hang of it.
 Plus, you can set your own schedule and work from home if you choose!
 Let’s take a closer look at what it takes to be a successful loan signing agent and how you can get started.
-If you are interested in becoming a loan signing agent, read for more information about the job and how to get started.
+If you are interested in becoming a loan signing agent, or looking for “signing agent notary jobs near me,” read for more information about the job and how to get started.

 What is a notary signing agent, and what do they do?